 Rigid Board: Fiberglass, polystyrene, or polyurethane formed into stiff boards creates another insulation choice.
 Easy to install, rigid board insulation trims easily to precisely fit the available space.
 Rigid board works particularly well on flat roofs, and is a superior soundproofing material.
 However, be aware that some local building authorities require additional flame-retardant facing for rigid-board insulation, such as half-inch gypsum board.

 Batt: When correctly installed, processed rock wool or fiberglass batts provide the most bang for your insulation buck.
-Economical and effective, fiberglass batts remain the most popular choice for steel building insulation.
+Economical and effective, fiberglass batts remain the most popular choice for metal building insulation.
 (Batts are also known as “blanket” insulation.)

 Vapor Barrier: Acting as a moisture retardant, a vapor barrier helps protect insulation.
 The less moisture permeates the vapor barrier material, the greater its protection.
 Required to be fire-retardant, a high-grade vapor barrier adds another layer of fire-resistance to a steel building.

 RHINO Steel Building Systems combines three of the best insulation choices into one highly effective metal building insulating system.

 Our “Pro-Value” package starts with economical fiberglass batt insulation.
 Insulation hangers keep the batt insulation firmly in place.
 A second layer of insulation creates a thermal break, increasing the overall R-value.
 Completing the package is a heavy-duty washable fabric vapor barrier, held in place with durable steel retaining straps.

 We have found that 67% of our clients choose to include insulation with their steel building order.
 Most people using the Pro-Value Insulation Package report savings around 50% on their heating and cooling costs.

 Bring all your steel building insulation questions to the experts at RHINO.
 Call RHINO today at 940.383.9566 for full details about our pre-engineered metal buildings and insulation for metal buildings.
 Get a free RHINO quote on your next construction project.